ccuvislab/FedCoin/README.md

 ## Acknowledgement

-This project is built upon [Detectron2](https://github.com/facebookresearch/detectron2) and [Unbiased Teacher](https://github.com/facebookresearch/unbiased-teacher), and we'd like to appreciate for their excellent works.
+This project is built upon [Detectron2](https://github.com/facebookresearch/detectron2),  [Unbiased Teacher](https://github.com/facebookresearch/unbiased-teacher) and [MOON](https://github.com/QinbinLi/MOON), and we'd like to appreciate for their excellent works.